 If you cannot regulate your own emotions or stay calm, how can you expect a toddler with an underdeveloped brain and less life experience to do so?

-It’s hard to remain calm when you’re dealing with a screaming toddler, but it’s a hundred times harder for your child.
+It’s hard to remain calm when dealing with a screaming toddler that won’t stop crying, but it’s a hundred times harder for your child.

 How To Prevent Your Three-Year-Old’s Temper Tantrums From Getting Worse

 Avoid making these five parenting mistakes if your child’s temper tantrums are becoming worse.

 For little kids to learn self-regulation, they need a good role model.